 Know that merging doesn't always go quite this smoothly, unfortunately.
 If multiple branches contain edits to the same lines of code, Git won't know which edit should supersede which, and requires the developer to manually intervene (this primarily occurs when branches are working on the same code simultaneously, and both attempt to merge with

 However, we shouldn't encounter any merge conflicts quite yet.
-For now, simply make sure you're familiar with the general concepts of branching and merging, and able to create branches for use with GitHub Pages.
+For now, simply make sure you're familiar with the general concepts of branching and merging.
 We'll explore merge conflicts, what they look like, and how to resolve them later on.

 As you can see, merging and branching in Git is a powerful, complex feature.
 However, don't feel overwhelmed if you don't yet have a handle on everything we've covered in these past two lessons.
 Feel free to refer back to this content whenever necessary.
 Soon enough, branching and merging will become second nature!